petwa93/watson-research-group/content/research/liquid_jets/index.md

 ---
 title: "Spectroscopy of Liquid Microjets"
+summary: "An overview of our research project investigating the spectroscopic properties of liquid microjets."
 date: 2025-05-20
-type: "page"
-#layout: "project" # Custom layout, optional
+tags: ["Spectroscopy", "Microjets", "Research"]
+categories: ["Projects"]
+external_link: ""
+#image = "media/project/liquid-microjets.jpg"
+featured: true
 draft: false
-summary: "An overview of our research project investigating the spectroscopic properties of liquid microjets."
 ---

 ## Overview

 Spectroscopy of liquid microjets is a powerful technique for studying the electronic and molecular structure of liquids in vacuum.
-By producing a continuous stream of liquid through a micro-nozzle, this method enables high-resolution photoelectron spectroscopy of volatile and nonvolatile liquids.

 ## Objectives

-- Investigate solvation dynamics at the molecular level.
+- Investigate solvation dynamics
-- Study surface and bulk electronic structure.
+- Study surface and bulk electronic structure
-- Explore time-resolved spectroscopy techniques.
+- Explore time-resolved techniques

 ## Methods

-We employ ultraviolet and soft X-ray photoelectron spectroscopy in a custom-designed vacuum system.
-The setup includes:
+We use ultraviolet and X-ray photoelectron spectroscopy with:

-- High-precision micro-nozzles.
+- High-precision micro-nozzles
-- Differential pumping stages.
+- Differential pumping
-- Time-of-flight and hemispherical analyzers.
+- Time-of-flight analyzers

-## Collaborations
+## Collaborators

-This project is conducted in collaboration with:

-- The Institute of Molecular Science
+- Institute of Molecular Science
 - National Synchrotron Light Source
 - University of Spectroscopic Research

-## Publications

-- Smith et al., *J. Chem.
-Phys.*, 2023.
-- Doe et al., *Phys.
-Chem.
-Lett.*, 2024.

 ## Contact

-For more information, contact [project@researchlab.org](mailto:project@researchlab.org).
+For more info, contact [project@researchlab.org](mailto:project@researchlab.org).